leafgitsit/CiscoPT_101Labs/Telnet_Lab/Telnet Configuration - Cisco Lab Writeup.md

 # Overview

+Application layer protocol used to connect a virtual terminal of another computer.
+A user can log into another computer and access its terminal to run programs, start batch proc., and perform sysadmin tasks remotely.
+On port 23.
 #  Telnet Lab: Configuration
 - Configure IP Address for PC and router
 - Enable `telnet` on router w/ additional settings